No.

 Waitlisted means your graduate application for admission has been reviewed and you meet the academic criteria for a program, but the program is full.

-You can defer acceptance for up to one year without having to reapply.
+You can defer your admission for up to one year without needing to reapply.
 Requests to defer admission to the art therapy, physical therapy, and speech-language pathology programs must be approved by the graduate program director.

 If denied admission to a graduate program, you may resubmit your application for review in a future term.